400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 Weight Gain

-Besides diseases, foods high in lectins can trigger weight gain.
-Again, it is wheat and wheat germ agglutinin (WGA) that causes additional pounds on your scale.
+Again, wheat and wheat germ agglutinin (WGA) causes additional pounds on your scale.

 Because, unlike gluten, WGA is a lectin primarily contained in the bran.
-For this reason, white bread contains gluten, but no wheat germ agglutinin.
+For this reason, white bread contains gluten but no wheat germ agglutinin.

 Since WGA can bind to insulin and leptin receptors, it promotes weight gain.
-Therefore, it promotes the effectiveness of the storage hormone insulin and helps store body fat more efficiently (Shechter 19839).
+Therefore, it promotes the effectiveness of the storage hormone insulin and helps store body fat more efficiently (Shechter 198310).

-On the one hand, WGA increases insulin resistance, leading to even more weight gain (Kamikubo et al. 200810).
+On the one hand, WGA increases insulin resistance, leading to even more weight gain (Kamikubo et al. 200811).

 On the other hand, insulin resistance is a condition that sooner or later leads to type 2 diabetes and other modern diseases.

+Some physicians even suggest that WGA prevents glucose from entering the muscles.
 As a result, the body stores glucose as body fat instead of burning it in the muscles.
-On top of that, wheat germ agglutinin is also a significant cause of inflammation in the body.

 Inflammation